Automatically generate a form from an object in Blazor

 #How does it work

-The idea is to iterate on the object's properties and create an InputXXX component for each property based on the property type.
-While this looks very simple, Razor does many things that are not trivial when you have to do them yourself.
-Indeed, when you bind a value to an Input component, Razor generates 3 properties:
+The idea is to iterate over the object's properties and create an InputXXX component for each one based on its type.
+While this sounds simple, Razor does several things that are non-trivial to replicate manually.
+When you bind a value to an Input component, Razor generates three properties:

 • TValue Value to set the current property value